apache/orc/site/specification/ORCv2.md

 ```
 message Stream {
  enum Kind {
    // boolean stream of whether the next value is non-null
    PRESENT = 0;
    // the primary data stream
    DATA = 1;
    // the length of each value for variable length data
    LENGTH = 2;
    // the dictionary blob
    DICTIONARY_DATA = 3;
    // deprecated prior to Hive 0.11
    // It was used to store the number of instances of each value in the
    // dictionary
    DICTIONARY_COUNT = 4;
    // a secondary data stream
    SECONDARY = 5;
    // the index for seeking to particular row groups
    ROW_INDEX = 6;
    // original bloom filters used before ORC-101
    BLOOM_FILTER = 7;
    // bloom filters that consistently use utf8
    BLOOM_FILTER_UTF8 = 8;

+   // Virtual stream kinds to allocate space for encrypted index and data.
+   ENCRYPTED_INDEX = 9;
+   ENCRYPTED_DATA = 10;

+   // stripe statistics streams
+   STRIPE_STATISTICS = 100;
+   // A virtual stream kind that is used for setting the encryption IV.
+   FILE_STATISTICS = 101;
  }
  required Kind kind = 1;
  // the column id